 In Six Characters in Search of an Author, his greatest work, these themes are played out with characteristic brilliance.
 First performed in 1921, the play concerns six living characters—family members embroiled in their own human drama—who come to a theater and demand that the manager and his actors stage their life story.
 Filled with both humor and despair, Six Characters in Search of an Author is Pirandello’s most extraordinary achievement—as it explores the fundamentally absurd and tragic nature of the human condition.

 This Signet Classic edition includes an introduction by Eric Bentley, the widely acclaimed writer, translator, and international theater authority.

-Luigi Pirandello was born of rich, middle-class parents in Girgenti (Agrigento), Sicily, on 28 June 1867.
-As a young man he studied at the Universities of Palermo, Rome, and Bonn, where he gained his doctorate in 1891.
-His first published… More about Luigi Pirandello
+Luigi Pirandello was born in 1867.
+He studied at the Universities of Palermo, Rome, and Bonn, where he earned his doctorate in 1891.
+His first published work, Mal giocondo (1889), was a collection of poems.
+It was followed by other volumes of poems,… More about Luigi Pirandello

 Published by Signet May 01, 1998| 112 Pages| 4-3/16 x 6-7/8| ISBN 9780451526885

 People Who Read Six Characters in Search of an Author Also Read